TulipCharts/tulipy/README.md

 You can install via `pip install tulipy`.
 If a wheel is not available for your system, you will need to `pip install Cython numpy` to build from the source distribution.
+When building from source on Windows, you will need the Microsoft Visual C++ Build Tools installed.

 ## Usage